To enter the medina, you will pass through the BabBoujeloudgate

 Walk through one of the oldest and most beautiful preserved Jewish streets in Morocco from the time of the inquisition.
 Then, enter the Bab Boujloud Gate (The Blue Gate of Fes) and walk to Palais M’nebhi.

-MENU: Entrée: Varied Salads, Main Course: Tajine of Chicken With Preserved Lemon & Tajine of Beef With Prunes (Burcock), Desert: Seasoned Fruit.
+Lunch at a Moroccan Restaurant in Fes - Menu: Entrée: Varied Salads, Main Course: Tajine of Chicken With Preserved Lemon & Tajine of Beef With Prunes (Burcock), Desert: Seasoned Fruit

 Cross the carpenter area go through the Attarine street filled with scents of Fes such as spices, oils.

 ►Shopping and exploration Carpet Shop, Scarves and local handicrafts